 Unusual Options Activity Insight: SPDR Select Sector Fund - Energy Select Sector

-On Wednesday, shares of SPDR Select Sector Fund - Energy Select Sector (NYSE:XLE) saw unusual options activity.
-After the option alert, the stock price moved up to $53.49.
+SPDR Select Sector Fund - Energy Select Sector (NYSE:XLE) shares experienced unusual options activity on Friday.
+The stock price moved down to $54.63 following the option alert.

 - Trade Type: CALL